phantomdiorama/bow/README.md

 ## acknowledgements

-Rainbow icon by Microsoft.
+Rainbow icon is part of FluentUI Emoji 3D Icons by Microsoft.
 Licensed under MIT.